 ERP software integrates with your core business operations, like your inventory tracking system, eCommerce payment gateway, and shipping and handling.
 You no longer need to bounce through multiple software programs when you have the answers you need in one place.

 If you already use warehouse inventory management software, your ERP system can integrate with this, too.
-Here are some of the leading ERP software companies:
+Here are some of the leading ERP system examples:

 Example of Company Use ERP System